QwenLM/Qwen-VL/README.md

 ## Evaluation

-We evaluated the model's abilities from two perspectives:
+We evaluated the model's abilities from three perspectives:

 1. **Standard Benchmarks**: We evaluate the model's basic task capabilities on four major categories of multimodal tasks: